openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 User entities represent individual API consumers and are owned by a specific domain.

-Role grants explicitly associate users with projects or domains.
-Each user-project or user-domain pair can have a unique set of roles granted on them.
+Role assignments explicitly associate users with projects or domains.
+Each user-project or user-domain pair can have a unique set of roles assigned to them.

-A user without any role grants is effectively useless from the perspective of an OpenStack service and should never have access to any resources.
+A user without any role assignments is effectively useless from the perspective of an OpenStack service and should never have access to any resources.
 It is allowed, however, as a means of acquiring or loading users from external sources prior to mapping them to projects.